 Much as you can create new worksheets in Excel 2013, you are also able to delete them.
-You can remove a worksheet from your Excel workbook by right-clicking on the tab at the bottom of the window, then choosing the Delete option.
-If there is data on the worksheet then you will be prompted to confirm its deletion.
+You can remove a worksheet from your Excel workbook by right-clicking on the tab at the bottom of the window, then choose the Delete option.
+If there is data on the worksheet, then you will be prompted to confirm its deletion.

 It’s possible for worksheet tabs to be hidden completely in Microsoft Excel.
 You can unhide a worksheet by right-clicking on a visible sheet tab and choosing the Unhide option.

 If all of the worksheet tabs are hidden, then you will need to change a setting.
 You can go to File > Options > Advanced > Show tabs and check that box.
 You will then be able to click the OK button at the bottom of the Excel Options window and see the workbook with the worksheet tabs.

 While you are on the Excel Options window, you can select the General tab to find the Include this many sheets option in the When creating new workbooks section.
 This allows you to set the number of new tabs that are included when you create new workbooks in Excel.
 If you find that you always need to add more or delete some, then changing this number to something else can be useful.